agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 *   Not caused by external stimuli.
 *   Dependent on or taking place in a person’s mind rather than the external world.

+We will spend a lot of time exploring what it means for morals to be subjective but it is clear that anything that is subjective is something that is unique to that person and possibly only knowable by that person.
+Your feelings are subjective because nobody else can feel them.

-**Objective** is about things that are outside of an individual mind, and can be observed by any number of people the same way:
+**Objective** - is about things that are outside of an individual mind, and can be observed by any number of people the same way:

 *   expressing or dealing with facts or conditions as perceived without distortion by personal feelings, prejudices, or interpretations
 *   having reality independent of the mind